 Romanticism isn’t just about supernatural horrors and emotionally tortured heroes; it’s also about poetry!
 Of course, there are sensibilities shared by Romantic novelists and Romantic poets.

-You will write your own example of Romantic poetry.
+In this Frankenstein pre-reading assignment you will write your own example of Romantic poetry.
 You will be graded on how well you imitate the subjects, moods, and style of poetry from the Romantic movement.

 What matters to a Romantic poet?